TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/migrate-preview-hyperv-discovery-issues.md

 	3. In the File name field, paste the following path in: `C:\Windows\System32\Drivers\etc\hosts`
 	4. Add the IP address and cluster Node Hostname in a row.
 Repeat for each cluster node.
 	5. Save and close hosts file
-	6. Try validate again.
+	6. Try to validate again.
 It should succeed now.

 *  **Discovery failed - Error: Azure key vault operation failed.
 Please retry the operation.
 If the issue persists, please contact Microsoft support.**